sinancem88/MidiToTabTrainer_Piano/README.md

 ## Support

-For any questions or issues, you can reach me at sinanbalkanlioglu@outlook.de
+For any questions or issues, please contact @sinancem88

+For detailed information about the DryWetMidi API, please contact @melanchall

 Thank you for using this music trainer!